 Supplement this by boosting facilities and promoting membership to accessible book libraries - these are available all over the globe and are usually free to use for eligible readers.
 Highlighting the availability of these libraries to readers with print impairments helps promote independence and productivity for students and employees alike.

 Here at Dolphin, we empower readers with visual impairments to use computers independently.
-The Dolphin range of
+The Dolphin range of specialist assistive technology includes screen reading software such as SuperNova, which helps with independent work and study.

 You can read accessible books on most devices with the EasyReader App from Dolphin.
 It's free and provides connections to accessible libraries around the world to enable more people to read for pleasure, for work or study.